bibbycodes/tic-tac-toe/README.md

 ```

 Lastly I added a method to check if the board is full.
 I used the values.all? method to check if each
-value in each hash was not an empty string:
+value in each hash was not equal to " ":

 ```ruby
 def full?